bigbird7821/proof-of-concepts/README.md

-Table of Contents for skeleton-chef
+Table of Contents for ansible-skeleton-vagrant
 =================

    * [Table of Contents for skeleton](#table-of-contents-for-skeleton-skeleton)